 SNCF’s mass-transit expertise

-The new system is Qatar’s first urban rail network, with three lines—Red, Green and Gold—in Doha and four tram lines in Lusail.
-In all, it can carry up to half a million passengers a day, and fares range from €0.50 for a standard ticket to €2.50 for a premium rail experience in a 1st-class seat.
+The new system—Qatar’s first urban rail network—can carry over half a million passengers a day.
+Fares range from €0.50 for a standard ticket to €2.50 for a premium rail experience in a 1st class seat.

 Our subsidiary Keolis is a member of RKH Qitarat1, the joint venture that won the 20-year, €3 billion contract to operate and maintain the network.
 Keolis—a key player in the project—and French transport specialist RATP Dev hold 49% of RKH Qitarat’s capital.